 The name Bhaishab instead of sir was in everyone mouth.
 At fit, I did it cause he was the boss, But then I noticed that he always followed and respected Indian traditions and never forced us into following him.
 His dedication and faith in what he believes drove us to follow him and I started to call him Bhaishab cause I respected him like a big brother.

 Many times, his method of approaching the issue of child labour was questioned.
 Yes, it was different, but this issue was also not that simple to be approached by conventional methods.
 He followed his heart and empowered his quest with his belief.

-In both Corporate Power to Women Safety Empowerment workshops and BadAzz Krav-Maga Self-Defense Military Combat Academy, I ask my warriors to learn to respect mother India at least few times in the class or in the session.
+In both Corporate Power to Women Safety Empowerment workshops and Franklin Joseph Krav-Maga Self-Defense Academy, I ask my warriors to learn to respect m other India at least few times in the class or in the session.
 I make sure I say the word ‘Jai Hind’ during both the sessions.

-I am a proud Indian today and I will work in contributing my skills to help make a small change for my fellow Indian.
+I am a proud Indian today and I will work in contributing my skills to help make a small change for my fellow Indians.

-More than just few Indian words, I also believe in the Indian values of educating the art of war in a child – both boy and girl.
-That why in my training, the children are trained in the equal rough and tough manner matching the adults.
+More than just a few Indian words, I also believe in the Indian values of educating the art of war in a child – both boy and girl.
+That why in my training, the children are trained in the equally rough and tough manner matching the adults.

 Lesson #5 : Have fun – We have one life and share the laughter with anyone who comes to you

 Kailash Satyarthi-ji opened his family and his house to us when there was a celebration.
 His family was not have any inhibitions and were always frank with us on whether its office issues or our family issues when we shared with them.
 They became the source of wise advises and sharp criticism – someone we could talk very openly with.